saanviii18/Fraud-Intelligence-Platform/README.md

 # 💳 Fraud Intelligence Platform

-Real-Time Fraud Detection System using XGBoost, FastAPI and Streamlit.
+An end-to-end machine learning system for real-time credit card fraud detection using XGBoost, FastAPI, and Streamlit.

 ## Features